diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

 Welcome to Demo Bank.
 The conversation is about to begin.

-Intiate the sequence ...
-Who is the trend setter of the world IFRS HMMMM
+Intiate the sequence ... mirror mirror on the wall who's the biggest world trendsetter of them all...
+IFRS HMMMM
 # README.md